deleteman/makiavelo/README.markdown

 **Parameters**
 1. $en: The entity we're working with.
 2. $http_action: (Optional, "create" by default).
 References the action that we'll be doing.
-It's a string that must match the name of the action you setup on the routing array.
+It's a string that must match the name of the action you set up on the routing array.
 3. $html_attrs: (Optional) Contains all extra html options for the form.

 ####_text_field_